Avi-000-Avi/CodeBookk/README.md

             };
 ```

-Immerautomatically detects the changes we made to the state and returns to us
+Immerautomatically detects the changes we made to the state and returns a state object to us we don't have to return a state object

 ```
 const {id,content} = action.payload;
 state.data[id].content = content;
 ```